ncor/atomic-di/README.md

 ## Bulk resolutions

-It often happens that you need to resolve instances of a large number of entities, in our case providers, with the same context.
+It often happens that you need to resolve instances of a large number of entities, in our case providers, with a same context.
 Fortunately, the library provides functions for this.

 ### List resolution

-To resolve instances of a list of providers, you can use the `resolveList` function, which takes a list of providers and a common resolution context.
-If at least one provider in the passed list of providers returns a `Promise`, the function will return a `Promise` of the list of **awaited** resolutions.
+To resolve instances of a list of providers, you can use `resolveList` function, which takes a list of providers and a common resolution context.
+If at least one provider in the passed list of providers returns a `Promise`, the function will return a `Promise` of a list of **awaited** resolutions.

 #### Only sync providers
 ```ts